 Section 18a and related subsections of the West Virginia Code provide for certain deposits to accounts available to the Council for debt service payments and to fund water, wastewater, and economic development projects.
 Deposits for debt service payments are to be made during each fiscal year in the amount of \$6 million.
-For the year ended June 30, 2019, deposits of \$40 million were made for water, wastewater, and economic development projects, with no more than 20% of the funds deposited to be spent on grants.
-For the year ended June 30, 2020, \$40 million is to be deposited for projects and includes the stipulation that no more than 25% of the funds deposited may be spend for grants.
+For the year ended June 30, 2020, deposits of \$32 million were made for water, wastewater, and economic development projects, with no more than 25% of the funds deposited to be spent on grants.
+For the year ended June 30, 2021, \$40 million is to be deposited for projects and includes the stipulation that no more than 25% of the funds deposited for grants.
 Senate Bill 153 also provides that on January 1 of any year, if the amount available for grants in any congressional district falls below \$150,000, the Council may elect to convert 30% of the funds available for loans in that congressional district to be used for grants within the congressional district, if and when needed.
 Section 18a also includes language establishing the priority of deposits for these purposes and prescribes the timing of the deposits.

-In accordance to Senate Bill 152, \$46 million was appropriated to the West Virginia Infrastructure Council during fiscal year 2019 with the first \$6 million to be used for debt service on the Series 2014 bonds that were issued for the Chesapeake Bay and Greenbrier Watershed projects and the remaining \$40 million to be used for water, wastewater and economic development projects around the state.
+In accordance to House Bill 2020, \$46 million was to be appropriated to the West Virginia Infrastructure Council during fiscal year 2020 with the first \$6 million to be used for debt service on the Series 2014 bonds that were issued for the Chesapeake Bay and Greenbrier Watershed projects and the remaining \$40 million to be used for water, wastewater and economic development projects around the state.
+However, due to COVID 19, video lottery revenues were less than anticipated for the State of West Virginia and \$38 million was appropriated to the Fund during fiscal year 2020, resulting in the first \$6 million to be used for debt service on the Series 2014 bonds and the remaining \$32 million will be used for water, wastewater and economic development projects.
+The impact of COVID 19 is described further in Note 17 of the financial statements.